ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3576-c/_sources/OK3576-C_Android_14_User_Manual.md.txt

 Finally, you can verify that the android system has been modified.

-**Note: The firmware upgrade prompt after system reboot is normal, wait a few minutes and the prompt will appear.
-After deleting the update.zip file, this prompt will no longer pop up.
-After deleting update.zip, the firmware prompt dialogue box will no longer pop up.**
+**Note**: **After the system restarts, the prompt to perform a firmware upgrade is a normal prompt.
+Since the update.zip file exists, the system will pop up a prompt after waiting for a few minutes.
+After deleting the update.zip file, the firmware upgrade prompt dialog box will no longer appear.**